 On the surface, the story in this psychological thriller is straight forward.
 Warwick Wilson, played by David Hyde Pierce (Dr. Niles Crane in Frasier), carefully prepares for a dinner party, the table impeccably set and the duck perfectly timed for 8:30 p.m.

-John Taylor (played by Clayne Crawford, One Blood Planet, 24) is a career criminal who has just robbed a bank and needs to get off the street.
+John Taylor (Clayne Crawford, One Blood Planet, 24) is a career criminal who just robbed a bank and needs to get off the street.
 Taylor talks himself into Warwick's home, posing as a friend of a friend, new to Los Angeles, who's been mugged and lost his luggage.